nhm38/ECE4960/lab10-page.md

 **Date: April 2022**

-The simulator features a map of our classroom and a virtual robot is in the map.
-The linear and angular velocities of the virtual robot can be changed, and the distance from the a sensor on the front of the virtual robot can be collected.
+The simulator features a map of our classroom with a virtual robot in the map.
+The linear and angular velocities of the virtual robot can be changed, and the distance from a sensor on the front of the virtual robot can be collected.
 These functionalities are controlled with the Commander class.

 ### Open Loop Control
-Plot and analyze the ground truth and odometry of the robot.

 {% include youtube.html video="XQIwzdv9bwU" %}